 The first thing you’ll need to do upon noticing your dog has an itchy, red spot is to visit your veterinarian.

-While most cases are easy to treat, they occasionally prove resilient and recur time and time again.
+While most cases are easy to treat, hot spots can occasionally prove resilient and recur time and time again.
 In either case, they are very distressing for your pooch, and you’ll want to help her heal as quickly as possible.

 Your vet will begin by examining the area thoroughly.
 This may include shaving the surrounding area to help keep it clean and reveal the presence of any satellite lesions.